 The first fact to be aware of you might already know: phase is frequency-dependant.

 There is no such thing as a "general phase problem" pertaining to a combination of signals generated by multiple microphones.
-For a given combination, a phase problem always occurs at a certain frequency (and incidentally, at its 5th and 9th harmonics).
+For a given combination, a phase problem always occurs at a certain fundamental frequency and at higher, mathematically related, frequencies (depending on the type of microphones used).
 As previously said, sound waves have peaks and dips of pressure: physical space (distance) between them measures differently for each frequency because each frequency has its own wavelength.
-In the example above, when a peak at the second microphone corresponds to a dip at the first microphone, the result is a total cancellation of one frequency (plus its 5th and 9th harmonics).
-But in any case like this, there will be a different wavelength (i.e. frequency) for which both microphones simultaneously pick up a peak (or a dip), and the result is an increase in volume for that frequency (and said harmonics).
-In other words, any time there is phase cancellation at one frequency, there will be a phase boost at another frequency.
+In the example above, when a peak at the second microphone corresponds to a dip at the first microphone, the result is a total cancellation of one fundamental frequency (plus higher frequencies).
+But in any case like this, there will be a different wavelength (i.e. frequency) for which both microphones simultaneously pick up a peak (or a dip), and the result is an increase in volume for that frequency.
+In other words, any time there is cancellation at one fundamental frequency, there will be a boost at another fundamental frequency.

-The relation between the two frequencies involved is mathematical: the boosted frequency is one third of the canceled one.
-Or the canceled frequency is three times the boosted one.
 This is very important to be aware of: phase is always a risk and — at the same time — an opportunity to carve a desired tonal shape using your main recording tools: the microphones.
-One frequency is canceled while one frequency is enhanced.
+Frequencies are canceled while frequencies are enhanced.

 There is a second fact we must be aware of: microphones don't translate sound pressure in the same way.
 No, I am not talking about different frequency responses.
 Maybe you know this as well, but are you sure you know the whole story?